 Transitional Resources Programs

-Our supported housing and comprehensive mental health care services provide an environment conducive to recovery.
+Our supported housing and comprehensive behavioral health care services provide an environment conducive to recovery.
 Below are descriptions of three of the six programs and services we offer:

 - Case Management: Staff assists clients in their mental health recovery by offering practical assistance and resource advocacy.
 Caseloads in this program are low and support is easily accessible 7 days a week.
 Case managers ensure that clients in the program receive comprehensive, well-coordinated care that is easy to access, recovery oriented, and flexible to meet the needs of the individuals.
 This includes regular assessment for co-occurring disorders and health issues.